appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/update-file-path.md

 2. Restart the container to apply changes.

 :::info
-If the file path isn't present, git repositories are cloned, but this isn't persistent, and Appsmith would try to clone the repositories in case they got deleted by docker restart, etc.
+If the file path isn't present, Git repositories are cloned, but this isn't persistent, and Appsmith would try to clone the repositories in case they got deleted by docker restart, etc.
 :::